ashiklom/pecan.book/Upgrading-pecan-vm.md

 Release notes for all releases can be found at: https://github.com/PecanProject/pecan/releases

 This page will only list any steps you have to do to upgrade an existing system.
 When updating PEcAn it is highly encouraged to update BETY.
-You can find instructions on how to do this, as well on how to update the database at: https://github.com/PecanProject/pecan/wiki/Updating-BETY
+You can find instructions on how to do this, as well on how to update the database in the [Updating BETYdb](https://github.com/PecanProject/bety/wiki/Updating-BETY) wiki page.

 To upgrade to the latest version of PEcAn/VM you will need to do each of the intermediate steps, you can not skip to the latest version.